 Uncertain Cure

 “Something wrong, love?”
-Victor’s voice was soft, but it carried enough weight to snap Azumi out of her spiraling thoughts.
+Victor’s voice was soft, yet it carried enough weight to snap Azumi out of her spiraling thoughts.

 She gasped faintly, startled by his question.
-Her lips parted, ready to form some kind of response, but no words came.
-Instead, she smiled—forced, hesitant—and shook her head.
+Her lips parted, ready to form some kind of response, but the words tangled in her throat.
+Instead, she offered a smile—forced, hesitant, brittle at the edges.
+She shook her head, hoping the movement alone would be enough to convince him.

-“It’s nothing,” she murmured, though the weight of her unspoken words pressed heavily on her chest.
+“Nothing, love," she murmured, though the weight of her unspoken kept hanging on her chest.

-Not telling him felt wrong—unnatural.
-Victor was her rock, her partner in survival, and yet, she was bound by Adelina’s warning.
+Not telling Victor felt wrong—unnatural.
+He was her rock, her partner in survival, and yet, she was bound by Adelina’s warning.
 The less he knew, the safer he’d be.

-Victor glanced at her, sensing her unease, but he said nothing, waiting for her to speak.
+Victor moved even closer to her, sensing her unease, but he said nothing, waiting for her to speak.
+His patience had always been his strongest trait, but tonight, it felt like a test she wasn’t sure she could pass.

 “Love,” she finally began, her voice barely above a whisper.